Site logo

 You might be asking yourself, how in the world did URL 1 without a forward slash exist if all articles automatically publish with a forward slash?

 Well, in this case, there is only one scenario why this URL 1 exists.
 Someone on the site added this link as an internal link on a different blog post but did not add the forward slash at the end of the link.
-Therefore, when Google crawled the site and came across this link without the forward slash, it ended up being a duplicate version of the original link that has a forward slash.
-Google chose to not index the page without a forward slash and marked the page with the forward slash as the proper canonicalized URL for indexing.
+Therefore, when Google crawled the site and came across this link without the forward slash, it became a duplicate version of the original link with a forward slash.
+Google chose not to index the page without a forward slash and marked the page with the forward slash as the proper canonicalized URL for indexing.

-This is just one example of some of the links you might find in the “alternate page with proper canonical tag” status on Google search console.
+This is just one example of some links in the “alternate page with proper canonical tag” status on the Google search console.

 In some cases, you don’t need to fix anything.
 Why?
-Google has checked a set of duplicate links.
-It has chosen the original version – most likely the version that we created first.
-Google has then gone ahead to add all the other duplicates into this list so that you know it chose the original.
+Google has checked a set of duplicate links and chosen the original version—most likely the one we created first.
+Google has then added all the other duplicates to this list so that you know it chose the original.
 Therefore, Google is not indexing these pages listed under this status.

-Let’s say, Google is correct in choosing the original page and so Google in this case is right.
+In this case, Google is correct in choosing the original page, so Google is accurate.
 So you don’t have to do anything.

 But what if Google is wrong?
-In some cases this happens.
-Google chooses to index an alternate page from the one listed here, but you want the one listed here to be the right page for indexing.
+In some cases, this happens.
+Google chooses to index an alternate page from the one listed here, but you want the one listed here to be the right affiliate marketing page for indexing.

 If that’s the case, then you need a fix.